lindaxie7/Amazon_Vine_Analysis/README.md

 ## Summary

-Is there any positivity bias for reviews in the Vine program?
+- Is there any positivity bias for reviews in the Vine program?

+46.5% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is 53.5%.
+This describes there is no positivity bias for reviews in the Vine program.

-Additional analysis that we could do with the dataset:
+- Additional analysis that we could do with the dataset:
+Additionally we could analyze the statistical distribution (mean, median and mode) of the star rating for the Vine and non-Vine reviews.